wp-plugins/spam-destroyer/readme.txt

 == Credits ==

+Thanks to Brian Layman for input
+* <a href="http://ocaoimh.ie/">Donncha O Caoimh</a> - Developer of Cookies for Comments, functionality of which is incorporated into Spam Destroyer<br />

 Thanks to the following who wrote plugins which have functionality incorporated in Spam Destroyer
 * <a href="http://ocaoimh.ie/">Donncha O Caoimh</a> - Developer of Cookies for Comments, functionality of which is incorporated into Spam Destroyer<br />